 Social Cohesion: The Secret Weapon in the Fight for Equitable Climate Resilience

-The report describes how social cohesion contributes to resilience:
+The report describes how social cohesion contributes to resilience before, during, and after extreme weather events:

-- before extreme weather events, by helping identify vulnerable communities and forging partnerships among NGOs, municipal governments, and community organizations;
+Before: by helping identify vulnerable communities and forging partnerships among NGOs, municipal governments, and community organizations

-- during extreme weather events, by filling gaps in the absence of government support; and
+During: by filling gaps in the absence of government support

-- after extreme weather events, by maximizing resources through collective action (such as coordinated buyouts).
+After: by maximizing resources through collective action (such as coordinated buyouts)

 The challenges faced by low-income communities include increased reliance on public housing, which leads to housing vulnerability, where residents are more likely to live in neighborhoods with poor-quality housing and infrastructure.
 Low-income housing is more vulnerable to extreme weather, is located in areas that are more likely to experience extreme weather, and is slow to be rebuilt.